From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 The Executive Summary

-Jian had spent 9 months building his implementation services business to $72K/month.
-Cash flow was smooth.
-Predictable monthly revenue.
-Bills got paid on time.
-Payroll never stressed him.
-He could plan investments weeks ahead.
+Jian had spent 9 months building his implementation services business to $72K a month.
+Cash flow was steady, payroll was predictable, and he could plan ahead without stress.

 Then his deal sizes started growing.

 $8K projects became $15K projects. $15K projects became $25K projects.
-Clients wanted bigger implementations.
-More comprehensive solutions.
-Longer timelines.
+Clients wanted larger implementations, broader scope, and longer timelines.

-Most operators don’t see the cash problem until they’re living paycheck to paycheck at $90K+.
+Most operators don’t see the cash problem until they’re living paycheck to paycheck at $90K and above.
+Jian saw it coming at $72K, before it ever became urgent.

 His business looked healthy: